I’m strongly drawn towards decentralized, hacked together, self-organized entities. They epitomize evolution.

 The affair is less complex than it sounds.
 Many distributions are derivatives of others, and many overlap in philosophy.
 Each variant, however, represents only a starting point, limited perhaps to the package manager (the ecosystem to manage installed applications/packages), a default window manager (if any), and a common pool of initial packages.
 A user ultimately has the freedom to customize the distribution to the extent of imagination and beyond recognition even.

 It is in the extensive control provided to the user that lies the strength and the beauty of Linux.
 A user can define whatever workflow, interface(s), and interaction that lend themselves to the object of desire.
-The choice involves the impressive array of alternatives among text-based and graphic-based applications for accomplishing a task.
-It also entails the Window Manager (graphical-interface system) selection among dozens of popular variants alone.
-It enables the flexibility to work in a more traditional GUI-style similar to Mac or Windows, or to rely on the terminal for virtually all traditionally GUI-oriented tasks.
+The choice involves the impressive array of alternatives among text-based and graphical apps for accomplishing a task.
+It also entails the Window Manager (graphical-interface) selection among the dozens of popular variants alone.
+It enables the flexibility to work in a more traditional GUI-style similar to Mac or Windows OSs, or to rely on the terminal for virtually all traditionally GUI-oriented tasks.

-Linux can become whatever you want it to be within the very broad constraints of your hardware and kernel.
+Linux can become whatever you wish within the very broad constraints of your hardware and kernel.
 (The Linux kernel, by the way, you can also modify.)
 It is this non-defining identity that causes much confusion among the beholders.

 A friend of mine who I once guided in configuring Ubuntu on a slower laptop, commented that it felt hacked together.
 I still wonder on the nature of the critique in that statement.
 “Hacked together” is a virtue.
 It is this ability to be hacked that enables anyone to find holes and strengthen the ecosystem.
 It is this ability that grants the potential for continued evolution - from the bottom up.
 Any user can influence and discover novel features and uses.